Jordan James (footballer, born 2004): Club career

+Birmingham City

 James was a member of the Birmingham under-18 team that finished as runners-up in the Northern Section of their league, and came from behind against Charlton Athletic's U18 in the national semi-finals only to lose to a last-minute goal.
 As well as playing for the under-18s, he started several matches for Birmingham's under-23 team in the 2021–22 Premier League 2.
 He trained occasionally with the first team, and was given a squad number and named in the matchday squad for the EFL Championship match at home to Bristol City on 2 November.
 With only a few minutes left, Birmingham led 3–0, and the 17-year-old James came on in place of Jordan Graham to make his senior debut.
 Manager Lee Bowyer said "He came on today, ran around, didn't give the ball away, competed and when he passed, he passed it with a purpose."

 With both Ryan Woods and Gary Gardner suspended, James made his first start against Blackpool on 27 November, partnering Ivan Šunjić in central midfield in a 3–4–1–2 formation.
 He played the whole game, headed Kristian Pedersen's cross into the path of Lukas Jutkiewicz who scored the 81st-minute winner, and was the Birmingham Mail's man of the match.
 On the same day, James signed his first professional contract.

+Rennes

+On 12 August 2024, James signed for Ligue 1 club Rennes on a four-year deal for an undisclosed fee, reported by BBC Sport to be £4 million.
+An unused substitute in the first week of the Ligue 1 season, he made his debut in the second, as a second-half substitute as Rennes lost 3–1 away to Strasbourg.

+Leicester City

+On 1 September 2025, James joined EFL Championship club Leicester City on loan, with a €5 million option to buy.